HCG Ltd – Cancer Specialist

 Leading cancer specialist hospital chain.
 Incidence and delectation of cancer expected to increase

-Hub and spoke model – makes the business relatively asset-light
+Hub and spoke model – make the business relatively asset-light

 Business turning around with professional management and CVC as a shareholder